 The World Health Organisation (WHO) has stated that globally mental health is in crisis.
-Mental wellbeing affects every area of life and almost everyone.
-Unfortunately access to therapy is not always possible because of location, finance, shame or time.
+Mental well-being affects every area of life and almost everyone.
+Unfortunately, access to counselling is not always possible because of location, finance, shame, or time.
 That means you or someone close to you is suffering without access to care.

 TherapyNow is here to bridge that gap.
-Offering accessible, affordable and discreet online therapy.
+Offering accessible, affordable, and discreet online counselling.

-All you need is an internet connection and a place you feel comfortable to speak in.
+All you need is an internet connection and a place you feel comfortable speaking in.
 That can literally be anywhere.

 Mental Health In Numbers

 Mental health and substance use disorders affect 13% of the world’s total population.
 That's billions of people.